Scripture Focus: John 19.5, 13-16

 We must return to Pilate’s words, “Here is the man,” adding, “He is innocent.
 I am not.”

 With the soldier at the foot of the cross, we say, “Surely this was the son of God.”
 With the rebel on the cross, we say, “Remember me when you come into your kingdom.”

 Divine Hours Prayer: The Greeting

-– Divine Hours prayers from The Divine Hours: Prayers for Autumn and Wintertime by Phyllis Tickle
+– From The Divine Hours: Prayers for Summertime by Phyllis Tickle.

 This Weekend’s Readings

 2 Samuel 3 (Listen 6:35) Revelation 13 (Listen 3:20)

 2 Samuel 4-5 (Listen 6:10) Revelation 14 (Listen 3:51)

 “Were you there?” is a question that asks us to reconcile our present with the past.